xuhao1/Unreal-ROS-Plugin/README.md

 As for an example, I will use DJI Onboard SDK on ros for testing.
 ## Framework

 As we know, most Unreal applications (the video games) run on Windows platform , XBox , ps4, but ros often running on Embedded Systems like arm linux with Tegra k1.
-So what I am doing is not running an full roscpp client within Unreal but using roslibjs as my client, all message will be pass through roslibjs,so that we don't need to compile so much binary files.
+So what I am doing is not running an full roscpp client within Unreal but using rosbridge as my client, all message will be pass through rosbridge via websocket,so that we don't need to compile so much binary files.

 ## Roadmap